yoidog/Herb/README.md

 Herb is an interpreted language made in Java.

-Weakly typed and simple language, C and Javascript like syntax.
+Dynamically typed and simple language, C and Javascript like syntax.

 # Sample script :herb:
 ```